-State Street Corporation has been downgraded by rating agency Fitch, which cited the volatility of the company’s business mix and the challenges of business expansion.
+GLOBAL - State Street Corp. has been downgraded by rating agency Fitch, which cited the volatility of the company’s business mix and the challenges of business expansion.

 Fitch Ratings said it lowered the long-term rating of the Boston-based group and its primary operating subsidiary State Street Bank and Trust Co. to 'AA-' from 'AA'.
 The rating outlook was revised to stable from negative.

-“We continue to be one of the best capitalised banks in the US with an extremely strong franchise,” says State Street spokesperson Hannah Grove.
+“We continue to be one of the best capitalised banks in the US with an extremely strong franchise,” said State Street spokeswoman Hannah Grove.

 Fitch also said the firm’s operating environment will be more challenging than “the near-optimal environment of the late 1990s and early 2000s”.